 You can enrol and get the discount by following this special link.

-But before you do one of those, I suggest taking the time to read the course content and understanding what you’ll learn.
-This is a big investment — of time and money — so it’s important you feel confident the course is going to give you what you want.
+But before you do one of those, you should read the course contents and understand what you’ll learn.
+This is a big investment—of time and money—so it’s important you feel confident the course will give you what you want.

-Having read this, you know I didn’t need to take them up on that guarantee.
+Having read this, you know I didn’t take them up on that guarantee.

 What do I get out of you signing up?

 I’ve written this article to help other copywriters.
-I know that torn, confused feeling you get as you weigh up whether a course is going to be worth it or not.
+I’ve felt that torn, confused feeling as you weigh up whether the course is going to be worth it or not.

-All I wanted was to share my opinion in the hope it helps you.
+All I wanted was share my opinion in the hope it helps you.

-I was getting a lot of comments and private emails from writers wanting to talk more about the courses, but in particular about my experience with The Blackford Centre.
-Some of those folks may have gone on to sign up as a result of this article, so I thought, why not see if I can strike a deal that benefits the three of us?
+But I was getting contacted a lot by people wanting to talk more about studying copywriting, with most people interested in my experience with The Blackford Centre.
+After our discussions, some of those folks went on to sign up.
+So then I wrote this article.
+And heard that more people signed up.
+So then I thought, well why not see if I can strike with the Blackford Centre that benefits you, me, and them.

-This special offer is for if you know, for sure, that taking a copywriting course is exactly what you want to do.
+This special offer is if you know, for sure, that taking a copywriting course is exactly what you want.

 Thanks in advance if you choose to do this.
 And as one of my people, please let me know how you go on the course.
 Email me any time.